The integrality conjecture and the cohomology of preprojective stacks: Cohomological Donaldson--Thomas theory

 \subsection{Framed moduli spaces and hidden properness}

 Recall that the left hand sides of (\ref{starInt}) and (\ref{shriekInt}) are defined with respect to a chain $\ldots\subset U_i\subset U_{i+1}\subset\ldots$ of $\G_{\dd}$-equivariant varieties satisfying the conditions of Section \ref{pfs}.
 In this subsection we recall a natural choice of such a chain, for which the $U_i$ themselves have a representation theoretic definition.
-Via this choice of $U_i$, we will see that $\p$ behaves ``like a proper map'', although it is certainly not proper in the traditional sense.

-Let $Q$ be a quiver.
+Via this choice of $U_i$, the morphism $\p$ behaves ``like a proper map'', although it is certainly not proper in the traditional sense. \smallbreak Let $Q$ be a quiver.
 For the moment we do not assume that $Q$ is symmetric.
 Let $\dd,\ff\in\mathbb{N}^{Q_0}$ be a pair of dimension vectors.
 Following \cite[Sec.3.3]{DaMe15b} we define $Q_{\ff}$ to be the quiver obtained from $Q$ by setting

 and $s(\beta_{i,m})=\infty$, $t(\beta_{i,m})=i$.
 Given a King stability condition $\zeta$ for $Q$, and a slope $\theta\in({}-\infty,\infty)$, we extend $\zeta$ to a stability condition $\zeta^{(\theta)}$ for $Q_{\ff}$ by fixing the slope